Data Viewer Quick Start Guide

 Note: This will only be shown if you are logged in and your institution has at least one completed assessment.

-Now, to explore the topics within the Data Facing, click the Facing Detail select and choose Data-Facing Topics as shown in the image below:
+Assessment Data (by Facing) select and choose Data-Facing Topics as shown in the image below:

 Click on Update View to see the results.